kadena-community/kadena.js/packages/apps/docs/src/docs/reference/chainweb/chainweb-mempool.md

 Requests to `PUT https://{baseURL}/chain/{chain}/mempool/insert` return the following response code:

-- **200 OK** indicates that the request succeeded and that transactione were inserted into the memory pool.
+- **200 OK** indicates that the request succeeded and that transactions were inserted into the memory pool.

 #### Response header